CatalysmsServerManager/docs/docs/en/CSMM/advanced-feature-guide-fallingblocks.md

 :::warning
 Because player names often include special characters like apostrophes, we need to use triple curly braces \{\{\{ \}\}\}.
 By default, handlebars turns these special characters into code-safe HTML entities like \&\#27;.
 Using triple braces will pass through special characters unchanged to keep the discord message readable.
 :::

+Again, be aware that this command completely replaces the temporary `wait(1)` filler we used to create the hook.